firecmsco/firecms/website/docs/collections/multiple_filters.md

 Check the [Firestore documentation](https://firebase.google.com/docs/firestore/query-data/indexing)
 :::

-FireCMS allows you to define multiple filters if you specify it using a `FirestoreIndexesBuilder`.
+This is an example of how you can define a `FirestoreIndexesBuilder`.
-This is a builder that allows you to declare your Firestore indexes.

-This callback will be called with the current path of the collection being rendered.
 You can then return an array of indexes that will be used to filter the collection.

 ```tsx